danneu/kog/README.md

 Server(middleware(handler)).listen()
 ```

-If we have a `src/main/kotlin/.../resources/public` folder in our project root with a file
+If we have a `public` folder in our project root with a file
 `message.txt`, then the responses will look like this:

     $ http localhost:3000/foo